PennyLaneAI/pennylane/doc/introduction/measurements.rst

     exception of :func:`~.pennylane.sample`, as it returns *stochastic* results.

-Multiple measurements
+Combined measurements
 ---------------------

-Quantum functions can also return multiple measurements, as long as each wire is not measured more than once:
+Quantum functions can also return combined measurements of multiple observables, as long as each wire is not measured more than once:

 .. code-block:: python